NCBI-Hackathons/Network_SNPs/README.md

 # Network_SNPs
 A framework for network analysis and display of SNPs

-The group consisted of 6 members.
+The group consisted of 6 members. see Abstract for the list.

-Presentation of the work is available here: https://docs.google.com/presentation/d/1PzQrERWxcQQvih6TLuF4IBvmNCFe7D253Qm5UWPAWfA/edit?usp=sharing

 #Introduction
 Our work focuses on using network analysis methods to aid analysis of variant calls.
 Centrality measure is used as.